 University employees who are exempt from responsible employee reporting obligations under this policy.
-Confidential Resources include employees who provide or support the provision of counseling, advocacy, health, mental health, or sexual assault-related services to members of the university community who have experienced sexual harassment.
-These include campus victim advocates, mental health counselors, social workers, psychologists, health center employees, and any other person with a professional license requiring confidentiality or an employee in the office who is supervised by such a person.
-Confidential Resources include affiliates who are pastoral or religious counselors.
-Confidential Resources also include undergraduate student employees, with the exception of Office of Residence Life staff.
+Confidential resources include employees who provide or support the provision of counseling, advocacy, health, mental health, sexual health, or sexual assault-related services to members of the university community.
+These include campus victim advocates, mental or sexual health counselors, social workers, psychologists, health center employees, and any person with a professional license requiring confidentiality or an employee in the office who is supervised by such a person.
+Confidential resources also include affiliates who are pastoral or religious counselors.
+Confidential resources also include undergraduate student employees, with the exception of Office of Residence Life staff.